tomimas/JHS-106/README.md

 ## License

-Copyright � 2014 Tomi Suuronen
+Copyright &copy; 2014 Tomi Suuronen

 Distributed under the Eclipse Public License, the same as Clojure.